Day 1 - Home Country - Departure

 Day 7 - Phonsavan – Luang Prabang

 This is a long route but completely surfaced and perhaps the most beautiful part of Laos.
-The road starts a bit straight and flat, but soon become curvier, windy and hilly.
+The road starts a bit straight and flat, but soon becomes curvier, windy, and hilly.
 The rice paddies climb in giant steps up green, green hillsides.
 The terracing, created by hand over many centuries, is a remarkable feat.
-Bullocks are used to pull ploughs, but the back-breaking work of planting, tending and harvesting is still done by hand.
+Bullocks are used to pull plows, but the back-breaking work of planting, tending and harvesting is still done by hand.
 We slalom through small villages and clusters of houses, passing open markets and often friendly and welcoming people.
-The end of the afternoon we arrive in Luang Prabang –literally meaning "Royal Buddha Image".
+At the end of the afternoon we arrive at Luang Prabang – meaning " Royal Buddha Image".

 Day 8 - Luang Prabang - Overnight stay

 We spend the day in this beautiful city, a UNESCO World Heritage site.
-The city slows your pulse and awakens your imagination: Sitting at the sacred confluence of the Mekong River and the Nam Khan (Khan River), nowhere else can lay claim to this UNESCO-protected gem's romance of 33 gilded wats, saffron-clad monks, faded Indochinese villas and exquisite fusion cuisine.
+The city slows your pulse and awakens your imagination: Sitting at the sacred confluence of the Mekong River and the Nam Khan (Khan River) nowhere else can lay claim to this UNESCO-protected gem's romance of 33 gilded wats, saffron-clad monks, faded Indochinese villas and exquisite fusion cuisine.
 We can also possibly make a trip in the morning to the UNESCO-protected Kuang Xi Waterfall, about 15 km outside of Luang Prabang.
 There are many temples to see in the surroundings of Luang Prabang.
 Luang Prabang is also a perfect city to sit in a cafe on the banks of the river.

 Day 9 - Luang Prabang – Oudomsay (Muang Xai)

-We have multiple options to ride to Oudomsay, and the exact journey depends on the group experience, the latest road status and the weather.
-In general, we start the morning along winding dirt roads headed Northwards.
+We have multiple options to ride to Oudomsay, and the exact journey depends on the group experience, the latest road status, and the weather.
+In general, we start the morning along winding dirt roads headed northward.
 This is mostly unsurfaced and sometimes in a very bad condition.
 It is a very isolated area, so we will pack some snacks for a light lunch.
 We follow rivers, ride along some magnificent mountain ridges and combine dirt with asphalt, which makes for an exciting journey.
 Oudomsay is an easy town, but the largest in North Laos.
-It is situated at the Nam Ko river, and it is encircled by dramatic mountain ranges made up of craggy limestone cliffs.
+It is situated at the Nam Ko River, and it is encircled by dramatic mountain ranges made up of craggy limestone cliffs.
 There are several restaurants around to explore.

 Day 10 - Oudomsay - Nong Khiaw

 Today is a relaxing ride through a lush green mountainous area along curvy roads.
-Whilst it is a relatively short distance on surfaced grounds, the 1000 curves will take us time.
+Whilst it is a relatively short distance on surface grounds, the 1000 curves will take us time.
 We will arrive around lunchtime in our hotel.
 The afternoon we will use for chilling or an optional boat ride on the Nam Ou River.

 Day 11 - Nong Khiaw - Muang Khua

 Today will be one of the most adventurous days, only 100km but 90% unsurfaced.
 The support car will not join us as we will follow a mix of wide and small paths and unsteady bridges.
 The difficulty of this route is entirely dependent on rainfall.
 The rain may have changed the surface layer of clay into a smooth mirror.
-Muang Khua is a small stop over town; its river setting is surprisingly picturesque, and it has a small local market worth visiting early mornings.
+Muang Khua is a small stopover town; its river setting is surprisingly picturesque, and it has a small local market worth visiting early mornings.

 Day 12 - Muang Khua – Dien Bien Phu

 Today is a short ride to the border with Vietnam where we will need to take our time for paperwork.
 We hope to arrive in Dien Bien Phu by lunchtime.
-Dien Bien Phu developed itself in recent years from small village to a big city.
+Dien Bien Phu developed itself in recent years from a small village to a big city.
 The city is famous for the Battle of Dien Bien Phu, the decisive engagement in the First Indochina War (1946–54).
 It consisted of a struggle between French and Viet Minh (Vietnamese Communist and nationalist) forces for control of a small mountain outpost on the Vietnamese border near Laos.
 The Viet Minh victory in this battle effectively ended the eight-year-old war.
 In the afternoon, we have time to visit a bunker and the museum of the legendary battle.

 Day 13 - Dien Bien Phu – Ta Xua